-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Des Moines is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Des Moines isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Des Moines are a mix of both white- and blue-collar jobs.
 Overall, Des Moines is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Des Moines who work in office and administrative support (14.37%), food service (8.52%), and management occupations (7.60%).
+There are especially a lot of people living in Des Moines who work in office and administrative support (14.54%), management occupations (8.82%), and maintenance occupations (8.75%).

 Also of interest is that Des Moines has more people living here who work in computers and math than 95% of the places in the US.

 Des Moines is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Des Moines in 2010 was $33,869, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $135,476 for a family of four.
 However, Des Moines contains both very wealthy and poor people as well.

 Des Moines is an extremely ethnically-diverse city.
 The people who call Des Moines home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Des Moines residents report their race to be White, followed by Asian.
 Des Moines also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 17.44% of the city’s residents.
 Important ancestries of people in Des Moines include English, Irish, Norwegian, and Italian.

 The most common language spoken in Des Moines is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Tagalog.